 What does Word-Of-Mouth Marketing (WOMM) look like today?
 Has the Internet changed the effect of the most credible form of marketing?
 Technology has revolutionized the way we do business but has not weakened the power of recommendations.
 Quite the opposite is the case.

-Let’s start our journey with a simple example to showcase the power of word-of-mouth marketing in our digital age.
+Let’s start our journey with a simple example to showcase the power of referral marketing in our digital age.
 The timeline could go like this:

 Jim sees an interesting ad for a product on TV.
 He buys the product and loves it.
 He tells his family and relatives about this new product he brought.
 He also calls his friends, sends out a couple of tweets and shares a post about the product on Facebook.
 Some of these people buy the product as well, and tell their friends and families about it.
 And this process goes on and on and on until the product is a major hit.
 Sure, this example is an oversimplification, but you get the point.